This is a page that attempts to establish beliefs which are necessary for an adult view of the world in the 21st century.

 Theories Must Be Falsifiable

-But many human beliefs about the world and the universe cannot be falsified.
+Many human beliefs about the world and the universe cannot be falsified.

 Essentialism is Wrong So Metaphysics is Wrong

 There is no fundamental essence to life.
-Every time we investigate stuff we find that it is made up of smaller stuff.
+Every time we investigate phenomena we find that it is made up of smaller stuff.
 Contrary to what new agers will tell you, the scientific revolution has not in fact confirmed the old essentialists beliefs about the universe, it has completely refuted them.
 There is no essential table; there is no essential person.
 There are atoms and in particular combinations these atoms make up different things.